-Grading Justification Status Exceptional Rare or outstanding item of local or State significance.
-Fulfils criteria for local or High degree of intactness State listing.
-Item can be interpreted relatively easily.
-High High degree of original fabric.
-Fulfils criteria for local or Demonstrates a key element of the item's significance.
-State listing.
-Alterations do not detract from significance.
+Grading Justification Status Alterations do not detract from significance.
 Moderate Altered or modified elements.
-Fulfils criteria for local or Elements with little heritage value, but which contribute to the overall significance of the item.
-State listing.
+Fulfils criteria for local or State listing.
+Elements with little heritage value, but which contribute to the overall significance of the item.
 Little Alterations detract from significance.
-Does not fulfil criteria for Difficult to interpret. local or State listing.
+Does not fulfil criteria for local or State listing.
+Difficult to interpret. iocal of State listing.
 Intrusive Damaging to the item's heritage significance.
 Does not fulfil criteria for local or State listing.